nnthanh101/Machine-Learning/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, unprocessed, immutable data dump.
 │
-├── docs               📓 A default mkdocs project; see mkdocs.org for details │
+├── docs               📓 A default docusaurus | mkdocs project; see docusaurus.io | mkdocs.org for details
+│
 ├── models             🧠 Store your trained and serialized models for easy access and versioning.
 │